 Have you ever seen those LDS Primary classes where the kids and the teacher are genuinely enjoying their time together?
 The kids are actually listening and learning while the teacher is smiling.
 No one is frazzled or out of control.
 Everything seems... perfect.
 Ever wish your class was more like that?

 While no class will ever be perfect, you can create an amazing class.
-The absolute best classes happen when the teacher knows the students and take a real interest in their lives.
+The absolute best classes happen when the teacher knows the students and takes a real interest in their lives.
 They know how to teach their class because they really know the people in their class.
 They understand the way they learn and what works best for everyone.
-Think about it, Jesus Christ knew the individuals.
+Think about it, Jesus Christ knew the individual.
 He knew what they struggled with so when He taught them, He knew what they needed to hear and how to say it.

 As you get to know your LDS Primary class, not only will you better understand which teaching methods to use but your love for your class and your love for your calling will increase immensely.
 Your calling becomes less like a chore and more a labor of love.
 Try these 4 ways to get to know your class and create a classroom setting that is best for you and your students.

 Pay attention to how each child learns.
 How does each person respond when you ask them to read from the scriptures?
 Do they like answering questions?
 When you used a different teaching technique, who responded better?
 Pay careful attention.
 Make mental notes throughout the class and write your observations down as soon as possible afterwards.
 As you learn more about what makes each person feel comfortable and how he learns best, you will understand which methods are right for your classroom (Try one of these 3 methods out as you discover what works best).
 Soon you will be able to create a safe environment for learning the gospel and inviting the Spirit each week.
 You will also know who needs extra help finding verses in the scriptures or doing other activities and can plan the appropriate amount of time for each instead of feeling rushed or annoyed.

 Click my image above to print your survey